 If in any case, the primary borrower is not making payments on time, then the cosigner will be wholly liable to pay out the borrower’s debts.
 Thus, take the decision thinking of all the consequences of it.

-Release of the Cosigner
+Release of the cosigner

 There are some lenders like Citizens Bank, Earnest which offers a release of a cosigner but after the fulfillment of certain conditions.
 Say, these lenders can offer you a release of cosigner if you have made 36 consecutive repayments on your loan.
 The reason being that they get assured of your financial stability and also they can rely on you.

 In general, the lenders prefer the cosigner to stay with the borrower, it gives them more security for the repayments on refinancing.
-The release of cosigner is expected to be initiated from the side of the borrower, the lenders don’t initiate on their own.
+The release of a cosigner is expected to be initiated from the side of the borrower, the lenders don’t initiate on their own.

-In order to refinance your loan with a cosigner, you need to see how things are working for you, is your current status require you to have a cosigner.
+To refinance your loan with a cosigner, you need to see how things are working for you, is your current status require you to have a cosigner.
 If you think that you can make your own credit score well in some time then you can opt for continuing without a cosigner.